fifthbeatleart/BeatlesSquares/README.md

 ## Full version

-The current version is a restricted ones since Beatles squares are only generated but not saved to files as images.
+The current version is a restricted one since Beatles squares are only generated but not saved to files as images.
 Should you need the full version, please contact us.